rohitkasat/humaein-scrubbing-case-study/README.md

 - Results dashboard (table + waterfall), metrics and admin rules view
 - Dockerized deployment

+## Backend Table Design

+The master table (`claims`) serves as both the raw and refined table.
+The `stage` field indicates whether a claim is 'raw' (uploaded, not validated) or 'refined' (validated/processed).
+No separate table is used for refined claims; all claims are tracked in a single table with their validation status and stage.

 ## Quick start (5 minutes)

 Prereqs: Docker + Docker Compose.